pitthexai/OSCT_3rd-Annual-Deep-Learning-Workshop_2023/README.md

 If you are going to take advantages of [<strong>Google Colab</strong>](https://colab.research.google.com/notebooks/welcome.ipynb), and try to use this amzing collaborative environment for the proposed hands-on-practice, please follow the below steps, respectively.
 All we need is an stable internet connection and a browser!

-1) <strong> Dataset </strong>: Please down the dataset available in this repository.
+1) <strong> Dataset </strong>: Please download the dataset available in this repository.

 23) <strong>Code/Implementation</strong>: The code is also available in this GitHub repository.